BobbyLange/batch-cmd/README.md

 These are some VERY basic commands you need to know:
 (please try out some of these commands in your CMD).

-@echo off - This gets rid of that "c:\documents...etc"
+@echo off - This gets rid of that "c:\documents....etc"

 echo - This displays a message, (e.g "echo hello" = "hello") because if you type "hello" into CMD it will interpret "hello" as the command